Weixi779/ShimmerKit/README.md

 }
 ```

-The `shimmer` modifier feeds view size and time into the Metal `shimmer` shader for a basic effect.
-More configuration hooks will be added later.
+The `shimmer` modifier feeds view size and time into the Metal `shimmer` shader.
+You can pass `ShimmerAlphaConfig` to tweak direction, band width, alpha endpoints, highlight strength, gamma, and duration.